nicolasVr/documentation_v2/docs/Utilisateur/Cashless/2 CartePrimaire.md

 - Designate the points of sale controlled (or not) by this card.
      - Here you can determine the level of authorization your user has.
 - Activate manager mode if you wish.
      - “Manager mode” allows you to cancel an order already placed, even if it is paid.
-It's a superpower that requires great responsibilities :)
+It's a superpower that requires great responsibilities :
 - Save.

 :::info
 A member can have several primary cards provided that they did not enter an email address when creating the member in section 1.
 :::

+<video width="100%" controls src="/carteprimaire.mp4" title="Title"></video>

 ## 3- Test the card at a point of sale